Cody Williams: Early life

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Colorado 2023 Basketball Commitments".
+Rivals.
+Retrieved October 24, 2023.; "2023 Colorado Buffaloes Recruiting Class".
+ESPN.
+Retrieved October 24, 2023.; "2023 Team Ranking".
+Rivals.
+Retrieved October 24, 2023.;

 College career

 As a freshman, Williams averaged 11.9 points and 3.0 rebounds per game, helping the Buffaloes earn a berth in the NCAA Tournament.
 He was named to the Pac-12 All-Freshman Team.
 Following the season Williams declared for the 2024 NBA draft.

 Professional career

 On June 26, 2024, Williams was selected with the tenth overall pick by the Utah Jazz in the 2024 NBA Draft and on July 2, he signed with them.
-Throughout his rookie season, he has been assigned several times to the Salt Lake City Stars.
+Throughout his rookie season, he was assigned several times to the Salt Lake City Stars.
+In his rookie season, Williams averaged 4.6 points, 2.3 rebounds, and 1.2 assists.

+Entering the 2025−26 season, Williams began to see an increase in minutes, and in his increased role, he began to see some signs of improvement.
+In the 2025−26 season, Williams also saw his first-ever start, where in the games against the Dallas Mavericks, he scored eight points, tallied four rebounds, and dished out two steals in 22 minutes of gameplay.
+On Saturday, January 10, 2026, in a demoralizing blow against the Charlotte Hornets, Williams finished the game with a −60, making it the worst +/− record in NBA history, beating both Scoot Henderson's and Jeremiah Robinson-Earl's record of −58.
+On March 15, Williams recorded a career-high 34 points with seven rebounds in a 111–113 loss to the Sacramento Kings.

+On August 29, 2026, Williams and John Konchar were traded to the Minnesota Timberwolves in exchange for Josh Green, and cash considerations.

 National team career

 Williams was named to the United States under-19 basketball team, which was coached by Colorado head coach Tad Boyle, to play in the 2023 FIBA Under-19 Basketball World Cup.